In an estuary with a bed of sand or gravel, the main channel usually bends (meanders) from side to side.

 In north-west Europe, British Columbia, Maine and other areas with a big tidal range, most coastal currents are created by the rise and fall of the tide and most flow in alternating directions (reversing currents).
 Most of the rest of the world has a small or very small tidal range so other factors become more important.

-The surface current in the Straits of Gibraltar is strange because it flows continuously east at nearly 3 knots.
+On a large scale, water density creates a strange situation in the Straits of Gibraltar, where the current flows continuously east at nearly 3 knots.
 It is driven by evaporation caused by hot, dry conditions in the Mediterranean.
 As evaporation lowers the water level in the Med, water rushes in from the Atlantic to replace it.
-This is lighter than the saltier water already there.
-As the surface current flows in, denser water flows out 300 metres down.
+Although the Atlantic water is salty, the Med is saltier because of all that evaporation.
+The water from the Atlantic is slightly lighter than the saltier water already there.
+As the surface current flows in, the saltier and therefore denser water flows out 300 metres down.

 Tidal streams dominate the last few miles of most rivers, especially in low-lying areas.
 In an estuary, the normal direction of flow of the river will be reversed by the incoming tide.
 See Tides & Rivers.

 At a surf beach there are very often longshore currents, flowing sideways along the beach in shallow water at walking pace.
 The reason is that a breaking wave consists of a lot of water rushing up the beach, and that water has to get back out to sea somehow.
 It goes sideways until it can go no further, and then it flows back out to sea in a narrow, intense "rip current" like a river.
-A rip current is often a good way for a sea kayaker to get through the surf line, seawards or back to the beach, without getting wet.
+Waves don't generally break in a rip current, so a rip makes a constant gap in a wall of surf.
+That makes a rip current a good way for a sea kayaker to get through the surf line, either seawards or back to the beach, without getting wet.

 A wind which blows continuously for several days over open water will create a surface current of up to 2% the speed of the wind.
 So a Force 5 wind may create a surface current of up to 0.42 knots.
 To a sea kayaker, this is overshadowed by the direct effect of the wind on a lightweight boat.